19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (b) it is necessary or expedient to do so for the securing of public safety,

-the Minister may by order direct any person or class of persons not protected or vaccinated against that infectious disease to be vaccinated within such period as may be specified in the order.
+the Minister may by order direct any person or class of persons not protected or vaccinated against that infectious disease to undergo vaccination or other prophylaxis within such period as may be specified in the order.

 [5/2003]

+[10/2008 wef 10/06/2008]

-(3) Any order made under subsection (1) or (2) may specify the person by whom and the manner in which the vaccination is to be carried out.
+(3) Any order made under subsection (1) or (2) may specify the person by whom and the manner in which the vaccination or other prophylaxis is to be carried out.

 [5/2003]

+[10/2008 wef 10/06/2008]

 (4) Where any order is made under subsection (1) or (2), the Minister shall cause notice of the effect of the order to be given in such a manner as he thinks necessary for bringing it to the notice of all persons who in his opinion ought to have notice thereof.

 [5/2003]

-### Vaccination and intradermal tests
+### Vaccination

-48\.—(1) No vaccination or intradermal testshall be carried out except by a medical practitioner, or by a nurse employed by the Board or working under the supervision of a medical practitioner.
+48\.—(1) No vaccination shall be carried out except by a medical practitioner, or by a nurse or any other suitably trained person employed by the Board or working under the supervision of a medical practitioner.

 [5/2001]

+[10/2008 wef 10/06/2008]

 (2) Every medical practitioner shall —

-(a) keep in the prescribed manner a record of all vaccination and intradermal tests carried out by him or under his supervision; and
+(a) keep in the prescribed manner a record of all vaccination carried out by him or under his supervision; and

-(b) within the prescribed period after carrying out any vaccination or intradermal test, notify in the prescribed manner —
+(b) within the prescribed period after carrying out any vaccination, notify in the prescribed manner —

 (i) the Director or any officer of the Board who is designated by the Director for the purpose; and

-(ii) the person on whom the vaccination or intradermal test was carried out or, if such person is a child, to the parent or guardian of such child.
+(ii) the person on whom the vaccination was carried out or, if such person is a child, to the parent or guardian of such child.

 [5/2003]

+[10/2008 wef 10/06/2008]

 ### Exemption from vaccination